Eustrain/Experimental-Design/README.md

 # Experimental-Design
- #these are the basuc design
+ #these are the basic design
   **CRD
   **RCBD
   the output are anova, means and coefficient of variation